-These rates of custom duties are mentioned in the 1st (import duties) and 2nd (export duties) Schedules of the Customs Tariff Act of 1975.
+These rates of customs duties are mentioned in the 1st (import duties) and 2nd (export duties) Schedules of the Customs Tariff Act of 1975.

 - IGST and Compensation Cess - The IGST has replaced the older system of federal and state categories of indirect taxation.
 This has also replaced the CVD (countervailing duty) and SAD (Special Additional Duty of Customs).

 - Anti-Dumping Duty- It is only levied on specific goods imported from specified countries – including the US – to protect Indian industries.

 - Safeguard Duty- It is designed to provide protection to domestic goods.